zsiki/ls/doc/source/usersguide.rst

 Radial Survey (Polar Point)
 +++++++++++++++++++++++++++

-Elevation is calculated for polar points if the instrument height and the station elevation are given.
+Beside the horizontal coordinates the elevation is also calculated for polar points if the instrument height, the target height and the station elevation are given.

 #.
-Click the Single Point Calculations icon.
+Click on the Single Point Calculations icon to open the *Single Point Calculation* dialog
 #.
-Select the Radial Survey from the type of Calculations.
+Select the *Radial Survey* from the *Calculation* group.
 #.
-Select the Station from the list.
-You can calculate several polar point from the same station at a time.
+Select the Station id from the *Station (1)* list.
+You can calculate several polar points from the same station at a time.
 #.
-The Target Points list loads automatically.
+The *Target Points* list is filled automatically.
 #.
-Add to Used Points list one or more points which you would like to calculate coordinates for.
-If you would like to correct, use the Remove button.
+Add one or more points to the *Used Points* list, which you would like to calculate coordinates for.
+If you would like to change the *Used Points* list, use the *Remove* button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation displayed automatically in result window.
+Result of calculation is displayed automatically in result widget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u16.png
    :scale: 80 %